nutszebra/resnext/README.md

 d: d of Cxd
 l: total layers
 m: converted model
-ld: path to root directory of ilsvrc
+ld: path to the root directory of Imagenet Objec Localization 2012

 # How to run converted ILSVRC pretrained model